Categories: Marketing

 Contextual commerce has a lot of potential to benefit your company’s overall digital strategy.
 It is made possible by the technologies that are either now available or on the horizon.
 Contextual commerce is important as it can help you keep one step ahead of the competition in either situation.

-If you’ve ever ordered from the Starbucks app before walking into the coffee shop or used the Alexa Speaker to purchase from Amazon, you have already had one of the numerous frictionless experiences that contextual commerce can provide for your clients.
+If you’ve ever ordered from the Starbucks app before walking into the coffee shop or using the Alexa Speaker to purchase from Amazon, you have already had one of the numerous frictionless experiences that contextual commerce can provide for your clients.

 Contextual commerce will be accessible in even more ways as a result of emerging technologies like artificial intelligence (AI), augmented reality, and Internet of Things (IoT), and virtual reality.